Golden Age of Television: End of the American golden age

 In November 1960, Weaver commented on the end of the Golden Age of Television in The Denver Post, saying: "Television has gone from about a dozen forms to just two – news shows and the Hollywood stories.
 The blame lies in the management of NBC, CBS and ABC.
 Management doesn't give the people what they deserve.
 I don't see any hope in the system as it is."

 The quality of television in the United States would begin to recover in the mid-late 1960s with more experimental shows such as The Monkees and He & She, even as gimmick-driven sitcoms continued to dominate for a few years after until the rural purge of the early 1970s.

 Worldwide

 Canada

-Canada's Golden Age of Television timeline is very similar to that of the U.S. (in fact, most Canadians were within the broadcast range of at least one U.S. television station by the 1950s), but there is an overall five-year delay because of the country's sparser population.
+Canada's Golden Age of Television timeline is very similar to that of the U.S. (in fact, most Canadians were within the broadcast range of at least one American television station by the 1950s), but there is an overall five-year delay because of the country's sparser population.
 CBC Television, the country's official national broadcast organization, launched in 1952, and CTV Television Network, the oldest commercial network in the country, followed in 1962.
 Although there were a handful of efforts to produce domestic content for the Canadian networks, most Golden Age shows were imported from the United States until the Can-Con requirements took effect around 1970.

+Actor Lorne Greene, then a news anchor for the CBC, operated a prestigious training academy across from the CBC studios from 1945 to 1952, which developed much of Canada's early homegrown television talent.
+The school was never profitable, but Greene was unwilling to increase enrollment to levels that would make it sustainable and accommodate overwhelming demand for the academy's courses, because Greene feared it would compromise the academy's standards.

+The 1956 CBC teleplay Flight into Danger launched the career of author Arthur Hailey, who would later write Airport.
+Both of Hailey's stories would be adapted to film (Zero Hour! and the Airport film series respectively) and would be spoofed in the movie Airplane!